 I came across this lantern at a sidewalk garage sale, not really expecting to find anything, but here it was.

-When the owner quoted a price of $5, I was so surprised, I balked, and nearly walked away.
-But I gave it some thought, and then handed over the cash.
+When the owner quoted a price of $5, I was so surprised, I balked and nearly walked away.
+But I gave it some thought and then handed over the cash.
 Good thing too, because I love this lantern.
 The green roof color and the “vanilla” rib color are really perfect for year-round decorating.
 I do intend the re-paint and refresh the colors, but the thought of painting those ribs without getting any paint on the glass panels has me very intimidated.
 One day though…

 - #3 Old window frame

 I was always a little skeptical when I heard someone picked up a gorgeous piece of furniture or decoration that was in an alley or put out on a curbside.
-But then it happened to me, so I now I am a believer!
+But then it happened to me, so now I am a believer!
 I was out on my Sunday morning walk when I found this window, fully intact, propped against someone’s garbage cans.
-It sat in our back yard for quite a while before I actually attempted to work on it.
+It sat in our backyard for quite a while before I actually attempted to work on it.
 Sailor helped me with some of it.
 I stripped it and sanded it; he installed the dividers.
 Then I painted it, and he spray painted the chicken wire (using Antique Brass Metallic) and affixed it to the window frame.

 I have always admired the window frames I have seen on Pinterest and other blogs, so I was absolutely delighted to add this window frame to my collection of ‘favorites’.
 I have only used it for Fall and Christmas so far, but I have really enjoyed it!
 It goes on top of the mantel (just barely fits), and is the first thing your eye is drawn to in the living room.
+(Here are a few more examples of decorating with this window frame for Fall, Christmas, and Winter.)

 - #4: Vintage Suitcases